 Attention: one must be taller than 1.4 m.
 (1.10m for the bobsleigh) You can however take a smaller child with you if you wish.

 The Moléson skiing area (2003 m) is the largest skiing area in the Fribourg region.
 The eight lifts and 35 km of pistes offer slopes to suit all the family.
-The gondola lift in Charmey takes skiers up to the Vounetz (1627 m), and then you can recover afterwards in the thermal baths.
-Not far from Gruyères there is also the winter sports area of La Berra.
+The gondola lift in Charmey takes skiers up to the Vounetz (1627 m), and then you can recover afterwards in the water playgrounds.
+Not far from Gruyères there are also the winter sports areas of La Berra, Charmey and Jaun.

 - Gruyères – a picture-book medieval town on a little hill, with a castle and countless restaurants offering local specialities.